emsi76/unifi_rclone.webdav_radius_auth/README.md

       Additionally you can restrict the webdav access to specific radius users only by defining them as list in the environment parameter RCLONE_WEBDAV_RADIUS_USERS above.
     </p>
     <p>
       The user folder of users with failed logins will be banned (renamed with extension "_banned").
-To reactivate the access you have to manually rename the folder (via mv command) to the name of the user, so removing the extension "_banned".
+To reactivate the access you have to do a successful login after RCLONE_WEBDAV_BAN_DURATION or manually rename the folder (via mv command) to the name of the user, so removing the extension "_banned".
     </p>
   </li>
 </ol>